juancastillo0/leto/leto/README.md

 [![Pub](https://img.shields.io/pub/v/leto.svg)](https://pub.dartlang.org/packages/leto)

-# leto
+# Leto

 Base package for implementing GraphQL servers executors.
-The main entrypoint is the `GraphQL.parseAndExecute` method which parses a GraphQL document and executes it with the configured `GraphQLSchema` from `package:leto_schema` .
+The main entrypoint is the `GraphQL.parseAndExecute` method which parses a GraphQL document and executes it with the configured `GraphQLSchema` from `package:leto_schema`.

 `package:leto` does not require any specific framework, and thus can be used in any Dart project.